Aseel-Z/edu_hub/README.md

 ### Minimum Viable Product

-The MVP will have a Web and Mobile application version.
+eduHub will have a Web and Mobile application version.
 Basic features will include the following:
 - Users database
 - Profile for each user
 - Post Feature